 Unfortunately, 42% of consumers say they’ve found it difficult to turn off recurring charges.
 If the payment process is easy, the cancellation process should be too.

-Whenever you enroll a new customer in automatic billing, provide them with instructions to update their payment information as well as cancel their payment subscription when they need to.
+Whenever you enroll a new customer in automatic billing, provide them with instructions to update their payment information as well as cancel their subscription when they need to.
 Hiding those details will only breed frustration.

 4. Maintain a connection with your customers

 Your billing and invoicing might be happening on autopilot, but remember that businesses are still built on relationships.

 Remember to maintain a personal connection with your customers.
 Send a regular newsletter or a holiday card and check in with them periodically to ask for feedback about your product or service.

 Do what you can to continue to foster that relationship and fuel brand loyalty.
 Your payments are low touch, but your business shouldn’t be.